Practical-ASP-NET/BlazorTailwindTemplate/README.md

 dotnet watch
 ```

-This example creates the project in ExampleApp then launches it using `dotnet watch`.
+This example creates the project in an ExampleApp folder, then launches it using `dotnet watch`.